phrase/i18next-phrase-backend/README.md

-# i18nextPhraseBackend - OTA for web PoC
+# i18nextPhraseBackend - Phrase Strings backend for i18next

 ## Description

 This small library implements an example [backend](https://www.i18next.com/overview/plugins-and-utils#backends) for [`i18next`](https://www.i18next.com/) which retrieves the translations from Phrase OTA releases.
 The distribution should be created for `i18next` platform.

 ## Usage

+A demo project can be found at https://github.com/phrase/react_ota_example

 ### Basic usage